montymxb/latria/CONTRIBUTING.md

 ### Contributing to Latria.

-Contributions are more than welcome, but please make sure to follow a few rules.
+Contributions are always welcome.
+Please make sure to follow a few rules however.

 ### Rules

 * Your code must be cross platform compatible
-* Your code must be compact
+* Your code must be reasonably compact
-* Your code must pass all tests
+* Your code must pass all tests (the current CI tests will check mac, linux and windows builds of your code)

 ### Guidelines